-There were rumours that NPN’s second term bid in 1983 was sponsored by diverted funds from the rice importation scheme.
-In the same way, he was accused of handing out import licenses to businessmen who were friends and major contributors of the NPN led government.
+There were rumours that diverted funds from the rice importation scheme sponsored NPN’s second term bid in 1983.
+In the same way, he was accused of handing out import licenses to businessmen who were friends and major contributors to the NPN-led government.
 As a powerful minister under the Shehu Shagari government, Dikko saw himself as untouchable.
 He antagonised top military officials by placing high surveillance on them and monitoring their activities on different occasions.
-One of such people was Major General Muhammadu Buhari who went on to take over the government from Shagari.
+One such person was Major General Muhammadu Buhari, who took over the government from Shagari.

 The Buhari Regime

 The regime of General Muhammadu Buhari ceased power from the Shehu Shagari government on December 31st 1983.
 According to them, they were taking over to restore sanity back to the country.
 On his second day in office, General Buhari published a list of former government officials accused of numerous crimes.
 Umaru Dikko topped the list.
 His major crime was the embezzlement of several billions of dollars.
 Dikko realized his chances of survival in the country were slim after the military takeover.
 For this reason, he decided to plot his escape as fast as possible.